-Students are responsible for finding a field study site and an information professional willing to provide supervision as soon as they register for the field study course.
-The MLIS Program provides a field study database to help students identify potential sites where they can complete their field study experience.
+Students are responsible for finding a field study site and an information professional willing to provide supervision in the semester before they will be completing the field study course.
+The MLIS Program provides the iSchool Field Study Database to help students identify potential sites where they can complete their field study experience.
 Note that you are not required to obtain your field study placement from this list.
-Students should communicate their choice to the instructor before the beginning of the semester in which they intend to complete the field study.
-A student who does not have a placement approved before the end the first week of classes will not be allowed to continue in the course.